Alijah Holder: Detroit Lions

 On May 17, 2021, Holder signed with the Detroit Lions.
 He was waived on August 30, 2021.

 Houston Gamblers

 Holder signed with the Houston Gamblers of the United States Football League on April 28, 2022.

 Seattle Sea Dragons

 The Seattle Sea Dragons selected Holder in the ninth round of the 2023 XFL Supplemental Draft on January 1, 2023.
+The Sea Dragons folded when the XFL and USFL merged to create the United Football League (UFL).

+Birmingham Stallions

+On January 15, 2024, Holder was selected by the Birmingham Stallions in the second round of the Super Draft portion of the 2024 UFL dispersal draft.
+He signed with the team on January 22.

+San Antonio Brahmas

+On January 22, 2024, Holder was traded to the San Antonio Brahmas in exchange for defensive back Bubba Bolden.
+He was waived on January 31, 2024.